muhammadmueenarif/JS-For-Beginners/readme.txt

         // it will stop when x is 11. it will not print 11. it will stop when the condition is false

+Lec 38.
+JS Functions.
+a function performs particular task when it is called.
+A function is a block of code that can be executed repeatedly with different inputs. it is used to perform a specific task. it is used to avoid duplicate code. it is used to make the code more readable and maintainable. it is used to make the code more reusable. it is used to make the code more efficient.

+function multiply(a,b) {
+    return a*b;
+}
+document.getElementById("math").innerHTML= multiply(5,3);

 //This is extra lecture about array methods. not in video.
 Lec extra.
 JS Array Iteration Methods.
 Iteration means going through each element of an array.